tinla94/AddodaBooking/README.md

 2. **Express.js**: a Node.js framework.
 You can create the server and server-side code for an application like most of the other web languages but using JavaScript.

-3. **MongoDB**: a cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.

-4. **Redis**: an open-source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
-It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, and geospatial indexes with radius queries.

-5. **PM2**: a production process manager for Node.js applications with a built-in load balancer.
+3. **PM2**: a production process manager for Node.js applications with a built-in load balancer.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

 ## Front-End